SergioHC95/shrugger/README.md

 - **Direction Evaluation**: Analyze effectiveness of computed directions
 - **Comprehensive Experiments**: Run experiments across multiple prompt forms and configurations
 - **Visualization**: Generate plots and analysis visualizations
-- **Professional Package Structure**: Clean, maintainable codebase following Python best practices

 ## Development

-The package is installed in editable mode automatically when you create the environment, so any changes to the source code are immediately available.
+The package is installed in editable mode automatically when you create the environment.

 ### Running Different Test Suites